 Everyone listens to music and it impacts our lives in a variety of ways.
 You listen to music to dance, to deal with breakups, and to study.
 Music itself is a drug because we grow addicted to it to perform particular tasks.

-But have you ever wondered in what ways music can directly impact your life?
+But have you ever wondered how music can impact your life?
 Studies established at Northwestern’s Auditory Neuroscience Laboratory had already revealed that people who played instruments had improved their neural processing compared to those who only listened to it.

 And there have been studies that showed music has the capability to bring back lost memories, assisting anyone who suffer from memory problems.

-Music has the ability to shift our thoughts, emotions, and energy at every given beat.
-It even sharpens our concentration skills upon studying or reading.
+Music shift our thoughts, emotions, and energy at every given beat and melody.
+It sharpens our concentrations when we’re studying or reading.